JakeBartolin/PyPicTimeFix/README.md

-# PyPicTimeFix
+# py_pic_time_fix
- A small python 3 script to adjust the XML metadata time of a set of photos by a given offset.
+ A small python 3 script to adjust the EXIF metadata time of a set of photos by a given offset.

  # Usage
  0. **Make a backup of all the photos you want to change the date on.** The error checking of `PyPicTimeFix` is pretty scarce and if something goes wrong you want to be able to revert back to your original files.